 Possible use cases include:

-Serve read-only traffic during times the primary is unavailable (hard to visualize a scenarios where this is useful)
+- Serve read-only traffic during times the primary is unavailable

 MySQL, PostgreSQL, and MariaDB support having read replicas in a different region and/or multi-AZ.
 Using SSL for cross region replication is a great idea seeing that the data moves across the open Internet.
 Encryption is supported but most RR must match be encrypted if the DB cluster is encrypted.

-Replica lag is a key metric - keeping the read replica on a similiar, in fact, exact same configuration of instances can help keep this metric inline.
+Replica lag is a key metric - keeping the read replica on a similar, in fact, exact same configuration of instances can help keep this metric inline.

 Read Replica Setup